This post may contain affiliate links. See full disclosure here.

 My husband and I both grew up eating wild game.
 For the most part we had venison (deer) but some elk too.
 We are still fortunate to be able to enjoy venison and elk and, now that we live in Wyoming, antelope.

 The thing with wild game is that it can taste a little ‘gamey’.
 I remember eating venison growing up that was difficult to eat because of the extremely wild taste to it.
 I do have to say that most of our Wyoming game isn’t nearly as gamey as I remember.
+In fact, it’s so mild we rarely made any allowances for using game in recipes.

 1/4 cup milk